-1632 It is assumed that a SOA service represents an identifiable business function to which policies can be 1633 applied and from which desired business effects can be obtained.
-While contemporary discussions of SOA services and supporting standards do not constrain what actions or combinations of actions can or 1634 1635 should be defined for a service, the SOA-RAF considers the implications of service description in defining 1636 the range of actions appropriate for an individual SOA service.
+Comment [PFB18]: Issue #312 - 6 Comment [PFB19]: Issue #312 - 6 1640 It is assumed that a SOA service represents an identifiable business function to which policies can be 1641 applied and from which desired business effects can be obtained.
+While contemporary discussions of 1642 SOA services and supporting standards do not constrain what actions or combinations of actions can or

+SOA services and supporting standards do not constrain what actions or combinations of actions can or should be defined for a service, the SOA-RAF considers the implications of service description in defining the range of actions appropriate for an individual SOA service.

-Consider the situation if a given SOA service is the mechanism for access to multiple independent (but loosely related) business functions.
-These are not multiple effects from a single function but multiple functions with potentially different sets of effects for each function.
-A service can have multiple actions a user may perform against it, and this does not change with multiple business functions.
-As an individual business function corresponds to a process model, so multiple business functions imply multiple process models.
-The same action may be used in multiple process models but the aggregated service presence would be specific to each business function because the components being aggregated may be different between process models.
-In summary, for a service with multiple business functions, each function has (1) its own process model and dependencies, (2) its own aggregated presence, and (3) possibly its own list of policies and real world effects.
+1645 Consider the situation if a given SOA service is the mechanism for access to multiple independent (but loosely related) business functions.
+These are not multiple effects from a single function but multiple 1646 1647 functions with potentially different sets of effects for each function.
+A service can have multiple actions 1648 that an actoruser may perform against it, and this does not change with multiple business functions.
+As an individual business function corresponds to a process model, so multiple business functions imply 1649 multiple process models.
+The same action may be used in multiple process models but the aggregated 1650 1651 service presence would be specific to each business function because the components being aggregated 1652 may be different between process models.
+In summary, for a service with multiple business functions, 1653 each function has (1) its own process model and dependencies, (2) its own aggregated presence, and (3) 1654 possibly its own list of policies and real world effects.

 A common variation on this theme is for a single service to have multiple endpoints for different levels of quality of service (QoS), e.g. Gold, Silver, and Bronze.
 Different QoS imply separate statements of policy, separate endpoints, possibly separate dependencies, and so on.
 One could say the QoS variation does not require this because there can be a single QoS policy that encompasses the variations, and all other aspects of the service would be the same except for the endpoint used for each QoS.
 However, the different aspects of policy at the service level would need to be mapped to endpoints, and this introduces an undesirable level of coupling across the elements of description.
-In addition, it is obvious that description at the service level can become very complicated if the number of combinations is allowed to
+In addition, it is obvious that description at the service level can become very complicated if the number of combinations is allowed to grow.

-One could imagine a service description that is basically a container for action descriptions, where each action description is self-contained; however, this would lead to duplication of description components across actions.
-If common description components are factored, this either is limited to components common across all actions or requires complicated tagging to capture the components that often but do not universally apply.
+1664 One could imagine a service description that is basically a container for action descriptions, where each 1665 action description is self-contained; however, this would lead to duplication of description components 1666 across actions.
+If common description components are factored, this either is limited to components 1667 common across all actions or requires complicated tagging to capture the components that often but do